BIPFinland2024/Support/ESP_32/README.md

 Click on New Project.
 Enter Project Details:

-Project Name: Enter a name for your project (e.g., "ESP32_S3_Project").
+Project Name: Enter a name for your project (e.g., "Hacker123").
-Board: In the search field, type "Waveshare ESP32-S3" and select "Waveshare ESP32-S3 with 1.28-inch Round Touch LCD" from the list.
+Board: In the search field, type esp32-s3-devkitc-1" and select it from the list.
-Framework: Choose either "Arduino" or "ESP-IDF" depending on your project's requirements.
+Framework: Choose "Arduino"
 Location: Choose where you want to save the project.
 Click Finish to create the project.
 Open the Project Directory: